glacials/splits-io/docs/api.md

 | `readied_at`   | [ISO 8601][iso8601] string | when the runner isn't ready      | The timestamp when this runner readied up, if at all.                                                               |
 | `finished_at`  | [ISO 8601][iso8601] string | when the runner hasn't finished  | The timestamp when this runner finished the Race, if at all.                                                        |
 | `forfeited_at` | [ISO 8601][iso8601] string | when the runner hasn't forfeited | The timestamp when this runner forfeited the Race, if at all.                                                       |

+An attached `entry.run_id` (optional) will associate the given Run with the Entry in order to display splits.
+The run should not be a completed run when you attach it.
+You can [continuously update the Run][replacing-source-files] as the user splits to keep the race page up-to-date for stats and comparison purposes.

 The timestamps support three decimal places of precision.
 They serve as pseudo-booleans; they are the source of truth for whether a runner is ready/finished/forfeited (`null` for no; non-`null` for yes).